BHP Nevada Railroad: Locomotives

 The BHP Nevada Railroad used five former Southern Pacific Railroad EMD SD9 locomotives built between 1954 and 1956 to operate over the line.
 They were numbered #201 – 205.
 For switching and local operations the railroad used two GE 70-ton switchers from the Santa Maria Valley Railroad.
 BHP also had one ALCO RS-3.
 The switchers were also built in the 1950s and numbered #12 and #13.

 Nevada Northern Railway Museum

 BHP ended up turning over its locomotives and rolling stock to the Nevada Northern Railway Museum as part of a settlement over their track lease agreement.
+The Nevada Northern would afterwards sell three of the former BHP locomotives to the Colorado Kansas & Pacific Railroad, would scrap one locomotive (former BHP #201) in the 2000's, and retained the remaining locomotives for use by the museum in various capacities.

 A small portion of the BHP Nevada Railroad was operated over the Nevada Northern Railway Museum tracks with trackage rights between East Ely and Ruth.
 The line was abandoned in 1999 when copper mining was discontinued, however in 2004 the mines were reopened, and the copper concentrate was hauled by road.
 The disused line between Ely and Cobre was acquired by the city of Ely in 2006.

+Former BHP Nevada #204 was part of a contest by the Nevada Northern Railway Museum to design a locomotive to celebrate the United States Semiquincentennial.
+BHP Nevada #204 was renumbered as #250 and repainted in the winning design in 2025 in preparation for the 2026 celebrations.